-Jackie is a member of the Surface Design Association, the Threads Artists Group (Raleigh, NC), the Textile Museum in Washington DC, Silk Painters International (SPIN), the Missouri Fiber Artists Group, and ArtSpace in Raleigh.
-Collectors of her artwork include CWE Medical, St. Louis, MO; Charles Frank Goldsmith, Raleigh, NC; SAS Institute, Cary, NC; and various private collectors throughout USA, Canada and the United Kingdom.
+Jackie is a member of various art organizations, including the Surface Design Association, the Threads art group (Raleigh, NC), the Textile Museum in Washington DC, Silk Painters International (SPIN), the Missouri Fiber Artists (MoFA), and Visual Art Exchange in Raleigh.
+Collectors of her artwork include CWE Medical, St. Louis, MO; Charles Frank Goldsmith, Durham, NC; SAS Institute, Cary, NC; and various private collectors throughout USA, Canada and the United Kingdom.

 Jackie’s life experiences are portrayed in her art through her use of bright colors in varying textile mediums, which she hopes provide a feeling of hope and optimism for a positive and adventurous future.